inertia7/timeSeries_sp500_R/README.md

 - The residuals are white noise (independently and identically distributed random variables) and homoscedastic

-We won't go into detail since there is already a plethora of online resources outlining these assumptions, but we did feel that it was important to state these assumptions.

 ### ARIMA Model
 For this project we will be using the **Autoregressive Integrated Moving Average** model and its variations to forecast the S&P 500.
 For each component we have a corresponding variable for which we model if there is sign of these components.
 Here we roughly outline the parts that make an **ARIMA(p,d,q)** model
 - **Autoregressive [AR(p)]** - a stochastic process where future values are dependent on past values signifying that past values have a linear effect on the future values.